-- Dual range threshing speed adjustment
+- dual range threshing speed adjustment,

-- Residue management speed adjustment
+- residue management speed adjustment, and

-- Residue size control to adjust particle size
+- residue size control to adjust particle size.

 According to CLAAS, these in-cab adjustment features can reduce the amount of time needed for crop conversion by over 50%.

-Just to the side of the armrest is a new auxiliary mounting post that has been positioned so operators can easily the full width of the header while still ensuring accessibility to information on the external monitors mounted on the post.
+Just to the side of the armrest is a new auxiliary mounting post that has been positioned so operators can easily see the full width of the header while still ensuring accessibility to information on the external monitors mounted on the post.

 Behind the operator seat CLAAS has put a new grain tank window that is larger to make it easier and more comfortable for operators to view crop as it enters the grain tank.